Sara Josephine Baker: Early life

 Baker was born in Poughkeepsie, New York, in 1873 to a wealthy Quaker family.
-After her father and brother died of typhoid, Baker felt pressure to support her mother and sister financially.
+After her father and brother died of typhoid, Baker felt pressured to support her mother and sister financially.
 So, at the age of 16, Baker decided on a career in medicine.

 After studying chemistry and biology at home, she enrolled in the New York Infirmary Medical College, a medical school for women, founded by the sisters and physicians Elizabeth Blackwell and Emily Blackwell.
-The only class she failed—"The Normal Child", taught by Dr. Anne Daniel—led to her fascination with the future recipient of her attention, "that little pest, the normal child".
+The only class she failed—"The Normal Child", taught by Anne Daniel—led to her fascination with the future recipient of her attention, "that little pest, the normal child".
 Upon graduation as second in her class in 1898, Baker began a year-long internship at the New England Hospital for Women and Children in Boston.

 Baker began practicing as a private physician in New York City following her internship.
-In 1901, Baker passed the civil service exam and qualified to be a medical inspector at the Department of Health, and worked as a part time inspector in 1902.
-Known as “Dr. Joe,” she wore masculine-tailored suits and joked that colleagues forgot that she was a woman.
+In 1901, Baker passed the civil service exam and qualified to be a medical inspector at the Department of Health, and worked as a part-time inspector in 1902.
+Known as "Dr. Joe," she wore masculine-tailored suits and joked that colleagues forgot that she was a woman.